Third Seimas: The coup and dissolution

-The coup started on December 17, 1926, the day of 60th birthday of President Kazys Grinius as all important officials gathered in Kaunas for the celebration and before the 1927 budget with cuts to military and church was passed.
+The coup started on 17 December 1926, the 60th birthday of President Kazys Grinius as all important officials gathered in Kaunas for the celebration and before the 1927 budget with cuts to military and church was passed.
 The Seimas was dispersed and the President was placed under house arrest.
 Prime Minister Sleževičius resigned, and President Grinius appointed Augustinas Voldemaras as the new Prime Minister.
 Smetona and Voldemaras, both representing the Lithuanian National Union, invited Christian Democrats to join them in forming a new government and restoring some constitutional legitimacy.
-On December 19, 42 delegates (without Social Democrats and Peasant Popular Union) of the Seimas convened and elected Aleksandras Stulginskis as the new Speaker of the Seimas, making him a formal head of state for a few hours before Smetona was elected as the President (38 deputies voted for, two against, and two abstained).
+On 19 December, 42 delegates (without Social Democrats and Peasant Popular Union) of the Seimas convened and elected Aleksandras Stulginskis as the new Speaker of the Seimas, making him a formal head of state for a few hours before Smetona was elected as the President (38 deputies voted for, two against, and two abstained).
 The Seimas also gave a vote of confidence to the new cabined formed by Voldemaras.
 Therefore, constitutional formalities were observed.

 Christian Democrats, who believed that the coup was just a temporary measure, demanded new elections to Seimas while Smetona stalled predicting that his party would not be popular and that he would not be reelected as the President.
 The Nationalists were discussing constitutional changes to empower the executive branch while curbing the powers of Seimas.
 In April a group of populists tried to organize a coup "to defend the constitution," but it was discovered and the rebels were arrested.
 Among them were Juozas Pajaujis, member of the Seimas.
-On April 12, 1927 the Seimas, appalled by such an arrest, delivered motion of no confidence against the Voldemaras government.
+On 12 April 1927 the Seimas, appalled by such an arrest, delivered motion of no confidence against the Voldemaras government.
 Smetona, using his constitutional right, dissolved the Seimas.
 The constitution was broken, however, when no new elections were called in two months.
 The next elections took place only in 1936.